2014 Chiang Mai Flower Festival

 - For 2014, the Chiang Mai Flower festival is Friday-Sunday, 7 to 9 February 2014.
 For details will follow when they become available

 - Friday, 06 February to Sunday, 08 February 2015 (most likely)

 - For 2013, the Chiang Mai Flower Festival will be held Friday-Sunday, February 1-3.
 See the schedule overview (in Thai).

-Map showing the parade route for Chiangmai Flower Festival tomorrow.
+Map showing the parade route for Chiangmai Flower Festival.
 Here are the activities that will be going on:

 Miss Flower & Miss International Flower Blooming Beauty Contests in the evening of the 1st of February at Nong Buak Haad Public Park

 Watch the beautiful parade of more than 25 fabulous flower floats at the opening ceremony of the 37th Chiang Mai Flower Festival on 2nd February, 2013 at 08.00 a.m. onward from Nawarat bridge to Thapae road, Kotchasarn road, Changlor road and then to Arak road (Nong Buak Haad Public Park)

 Walk along and enjoy a variety of activities throughout 1st-3rd February, 2013–agricultural exhibition and fair, the contest and exhibition of flower arrangement, decorative plants, and mini garden landscaping, local products fair, and music shows in the park from 09.00-24.00 Hrs. at Nong Buak Haad Public Park and Thapae Gate.

 For more information please contact TAT Chiang Mai office.